silvae86/silvae86.github.io/_pages/teaching/slides/docker/basics/index.md

 	]
 ]

-- Containers does not need to virtualize an Operating System
+- Containers does not need to virtualize the Operating System
-- Containers share the host's *kernel*
+- Containers share the host's operating system and *kernel*

+---
+name: vms-vs-containers-2
+## VMs vs Containers (Cont'd)

+Advantages and disadvantages of running containers when compared to virtual machines

+.left[
+### Advantages
+- Vast reduction in resource usage
+- Much faster spin up and spin down than a VM
+]

+.right [

+]

 ---
 name: architecture